CatherineMeng/site-academic/content/publication/fgym/index.md

 ---
-title: 'Accelerating Monte-Carlo Tree Search on CPU-FPGA Heterogeneous Platform'
+title: 'FGYM: Toolkit for Benchmarking FPGA based Reinforcement Learning Algorithms'

+# Authors
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
 authors:
+  - Nathaniel Peura
   - admin
-  - Rajgopal Kannan
+  - Sanmukh Kuppannagari
   - Viktor Prasanna

-date: '2022-08-23'
+date: '2021-08-30'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-08-23'
+publishDate: '2021-08-30'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['4']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2022 32nd International Conference on Field-Programmable Logic and Applications*
+publication: In *2021 31st International Conference on Field-Programmable Logic and Applications*
-publication_short: In IEEE/FPL
+publication_short: In *IEEE/FPL*

 # abstract:

-tags: []

 # Display this page in the Featured widget?
 featured: false